-The University of Southern Indiana will host its 2025 Homecoming Week, featuring a variety of events for USI students, faculty, staff, alumni, friends and families to enjoy Friday through Saturday, February 1-8.
+ana will host its 2025 Homecoming Week, featuring a variety of events for USI students, faculty, staff, alumni, friends and families to enjoy Friday through Saturday, February 1-8.
 The 2025 theme, Homecoming: The Screaming Twenties, is a play on the Roaring Twenties.
 Events include the first annual Homecoming Day of Service, Casino Night, a Homecoming Student-Athlete Panel and much more.
-A full list of activities is available on the Homecoming website.
-On Saturday, February 8, USI Women's and Men's Basketball will take on Southeast Missouri State University.
+A full list of activities is available on the HomeWomen's and Men's Basketball will take on Southeast Missouri State University.
 Games will begin at 5 p.m. and 7:30 p.m. respectively.
-A Coronation Ceremony recognizing 13 USI students selected for the 2025 Homecoming Court will take place during halftime of the USI Men's Basketball game.
+Coronation Ceremony recognizing 13 USI students selected for the 2025 Homecoming Court will take place during halftime of the USI Men's Basketball game.
 Two Homecoming Majesties will be crowned at the Ceremony.

-During both basketball games,

-Alumni Engagement and Volunteer USI will have two photo booth opportunities for fans to enjoy popcorn voucher and spirit gear.
+During both basketball games, USI will have two photo booth opportunities for fans to enjoy throughout the Arena, as well as face painting and caricature portraits.
+A table will be set up at the entrance of the Arena for guests to claim a free popcorn voucher and spirit gear.